nf-core/rnaseq/docs/usage.md

 These files can then be specified to the workflow with the `--fasta` and `--gtf` parameters.

-> **NB:** Compressed reference files are supported by the pipeline i.e. standard files with the `.gz` extension and indices folders with the `tar.gz` extension.

 Notes:

+- Compressed reference files are supported by the pipeline i.e. standard files with the `.gz` extension and indices folders with the `tar.gz` extension.
 - If `--gff` is provided as input then this will be converted to a GTF file, or the latter will be used if both are provided.
 - If `--gene_bed` is not provided then it will be generated from the GTF file.
 - If `--additional_fasta` is provided then the features in this file (e.g. ERCC spike-ins) will be automatically concatenated onto both the reference FASTA file as well as the GTF annotation before building the appropriate indices.